phongduong/my-portfolio/portfolio/posts/2-projects-in-2-weeks.md

 description: Recently I have developed and deployed 2 apps for my project in 2 weeks.
 publish_date: 04-11-2019
 tag: programming
-content: >-
+---
 I have an idea about a platform that helps users rent books.
 I am quite a bookworm.
 I read a lot so that there are many books on my bookshelf.
   Unfortunately, my bookshelf does not have enough space to store all my books.
   So I think I will rent books and make some money while I have more space on